Doctor of Medicine/Master of Science in Clinical Research

 Practicum Requirement for MSCR

 The goal of the practicum experience is to provide the student hands-on exposure to clinical research.
 The student will work with a research mentor and will be actively involved in the development, execution, and evaluation of a clinical research project or project(s).
-During the practicum, it is expected that the student will be exposed to:
+During the practicum, it is expected that the student will be exposed to some or all of the following:

 - clinical research planning